hidakatsuya/redmined/README.md

   -n NAME  Specify the configuration name to load from the configuration file -T       Run the commands in non-TTY mode
-  -c       Print the contents of the configuration file
+  -c       Print the contents of the configuration file -u       Update the redmined script itself and the redmined images to the latest version

 Examples:
   redmined bundle install